-Hungary Covid infections hit daily record as school year starts
+Hungary COVID infections hit daily record as school year starts

-BUDAPEST: Hungary said on Wednesday it had registered 365 new Covid-19 infections, its highest daily tally on record, as people return from summer holidays and the school year starts up.
+BUDAPEST, Sept 2 (Reuters) - Hungary said on Wednesday it had registered 365 new COVID-19 infections, its highest daily tally on record, as people return from summer holidays and the school year starts up.

 Hungary, with around 10 million people, weathered the first wave of the coronavirus pandemic earlier this year with fewer infections than many European countries.
 The total number of cases, as of Wednesday, stood at 6,622, with 619 deaths.